Weather of 2010: September 26–30: Americas

 The Mississippi river started to rise and threatened St. Paul, Minnesota, with Mayor Chris Coleman declaring an emergency.
 The previous week's rain caused the Minnesota and Mississippi rivers to reach flood levels.
-Rising water levels after last week's heavy rainfall in southern Minnesota forced Water Street between Plato Boulevard and Minnesota 13 to be closed on September 28.

-In Canada, the financial assistance department announced that up to CA$300,000 per claim would be available to the people harmed by heavy rains and flooding in the North Island and Central Coast areas.
-Areas including Port Alice, Port Hardy, Zeballos, and the Central Coast region's Bella Coola, Kingcome, and the Highway 20 corridor between Bella Coola and Anahim Lake would be covered.

 September 26–30: Asia

 September 26 saw heavy rain (causing more massive flooding) moving into Bihar and devastating an area around Patna.
 The Danapur Diyara district was the worst affected.
-Locals complained about a lack of emergency housing and supplies.
 The river Ganges breached its banks and flooded all low-lying areas, leaving many stranded due to flooded roads, collapsed bridges, and precautionary closures.

-September 27 and 28 saw the flood situation reaching its worst at Agra where the river water level touched 152.4 m on the morning of September 27.
-Many neighborhoods and ghats, such as the Taj Ganj cremation ghat, were submerged after several thunderstorms brought very heavy rainfall.
+September 27 and 28 saw the flood situation reaching its worst at Agra where the river water level touched 152.4 m.
+Many neighborhoods and ghats, such as the Taj Ganj cremation ghat, were submerged after several thunderstorms brought heavy rainfall.
 Almost half of the city was without drinking water.
-Tourists visiting the Taj Mahal were asked to stay far away from the raging river.
+Tourists visiting the Taj Mahal were asked to stay away from the raging river.
 Settlements in the Balkeshwar and Dayalbagh areas were inundated.
 More than 30 villages in the Bah tehsil were also badly hit by the Yamuna river floods.